section-engineering-education/engineering-education/content/articles/jetpack-compose-forms/index.md

 We have a `regex` validator that receives the regex that we will use to compare with the form field value.

 ### Step 4: Creating state for the fields
-In this step, we will create an internal state that will validate the individual input field.
-It will also be in charge of updating the field as the user types in it.
+This step will create an internal state that will validate the individual input field.
+It will also be in charge of updating the field as the user types.

 We will add more functions to help us manage the field, such as clearing the textfield, getting the value from the field, and showing/hiding errors.